A Guide to Wining & Dining Like the French This Holiday Season

 Other classic entree options include classic herby escargot or snails paired with a crisp Chablis from Burgundy where these little guys are especially popular, or hearty pork rillons made from confit pork belly.
 These meaty treats, a speciality from the town of Tours in the Loire Valley, make a great match for local Cabernet Franc from Chinon or Bourgueil.

 The main course or plat principal comes next.
 The centerpiece is usually a large bird like roast turkey, Guinea fowl or pheasant which are usually stuffed with chestnuts, while in the Alsace region roast goose is more typical.
 Most families will also serve lobster, crab, duck or seasonal game like venison or boar.
 With a smorgasbord of flavors on the table, most families keep their main course drinks simple and classic.
-Roast turkey, duck, and seasonal game pair perfectly with a fine Chateauneuf du Pape, while lobster and crab pair exquisitely with a fresh and fruity white like the Domaine Petroni.
+Roast turkey, duck, and seasonal game pair perfectly with an elegant, complex red like the Domaine Deveney-Mars 2018 – Savigny les Beaunes 1er Cru, while lobster and crab pair exquisitely with a fresh and fruity white like the Domaine Petroni.

 Cheese & Dessert